 Helcim sells its own equipment.
 You can expect to find a range of necessary hardware such as wired and wireless credit card scanners and mobile readers.
 All of the hardware tools are compatible with each other, and you can switch between them if you need to.
 You’ll get a one-year replacement warranty, 24/7 tech support, and shipping included into the price.

 It offers a couple of payment plans and you can pick the one that best suits your monthly sales volume or business needs.
-All in all, this company stacks up well against its competitors because of its good pricing and ability to integrate with a vast number of other softwares and applications.
+All in all, this company stacks up well against its competitors because of its good pricing and ability to integrate with a vast number of other software solutions and applications.

 There are two payment plans: Pay as You Go and Low Monthly Rates.
-For the Pay as You Go plan, you can expect to pay 2.4% of every in-person transaction plus a 25 cent flat-rate fee, and 3.4% for every keyed-in transaction plus 25 cent flat-rate fee.
+For the Pay as You Go plan, you can expect to pay 2.4% of every in-person transaction plus a 25 cent flat-rate fee, and 3.4% for every keyed-in transaction plus a 25 cent flat-rate fee.
 The Low Monthly Rate plan costs $20 per month.
-In addition, you’ll pay 1.6% of every in-person transaction plus a 25 cent flat-rate fee, and 3.2% for every keyed-in transaction plus 25 cent flat-rate fee.
+In addition, you’ll pay 1.6% of every in-person transaction plus a 25 cent flat-rate fee, and 3.2% for every keyed-in transaction plus a 25 cent flat-rate fee.

 Since you can connect pretty much anything to this payment system, you can have your accounting, bookkeeping, and payroll features all put into one place where you can access it at your convenience.
-This makes it one of the best credit card processing companies for independent contractors and small businesses because it removes the hassle of managing too many different systems at the same time.
+This makes it a good choice for independent contractors and small businesses because it removes the hassle of managing too many different systems at the same time.